Ile Ife Films

 All those in attendance introduced themselves, proceeding clockwise:

-Bruce Williams, president of the board of directors, began documenting Arthur's work
+Bruce Williams, president of the board of directors, began documenting Arthur's work in 1977.

-of the Arthur Hall Collection to this day.
+the Arthur Hall Collection to this day.

 Anita Canthorne accompanied her husband Kofi Asante as an observer.